EMI Calculator: Calculate Monthly Loan Payments and Interest

 Managing your EMIs effectively is crucial for maintaining financial health:

 - Maintain an emergency fund: Always have 3-6 months of EMIs saved as an emergency fund.
+Use our Investment Goal Calculator to plan for this emergency fund.

 - Avoid multiple high-value loans: Try not to have multiple high-value loans running simultaneously.
+Our Loan Comparison Calculator can help you evaluate different loan options.

 - Review your loan periodically: Check for better interest rates in the market and consider refinancing if beneficial.